brodriguez8774/CS5820_GroupProject/readme.md

 ## Using the Project
 Currently, there is no AI involved.
-Project only has a barebones top-down grid-based environment, plus a "roomba" entity.
+Project only has a barebones top-down grid-based environment, trash pile entities, plus a "roomba" entity.

 Clicking any tile will change the walls of that tile:
 * Left click - Walks forward through wall options.
-* Middle click - Resets tile to have no walls.
+* Middle click - Adds trash if no walls on tile.
+Removes trash if present on tile.
+Otherwise, resets tile to have no walls.
 * Right click - Walks backward through wall options.

 Roomba can be moved with standard arrow key movement (or asdw).<br>
-Roomba cannot move through walls.
+Roomba cannot move through walls.<br>
+Upon occupying the same tile as a trash pile, the roomba will remove the trash.

 Any tiles on the outer edge of the grid MUST have a wall along the outer border.